ptia/Quadricottero/README.md

 I personally wrote most of the code, but I used external libraries to interface with the MPU-6050 and wrote my own library for interrupt-driven pulseIn (used to read radio signal) based on PCint Library.
 The PID library used is from this awesome quadcopter flight controller: https://github.com/baselsw/BlueCopter

 The Android client is currently being developed.
 Its features are:
-* Basic serial terminal
+* Basic serial terminal (send and receive data)
-* Log save in .txt files
+* Quadcopter log save in .txt files

 This is its to-do list (sorted by predicted priority and ease):
 * Better settings manager graphical representation, e.g. charts for PID values